 Naturally, there are many more ways to achieve an impressionistic touch in your images, both during the shoot and in post processing.
 It is about a certain vision, an open composition, the usage of light and shadow.
-Do share your personal tips and add your comments!
+You are most welcome to share your personal tips and add your comments!

 Find out more about my photography workshops and one-on-one (live and distance) mentoring sessions.